TheRealTyPin/todo-list-react/README.md

+# Todo List

+A simple todo list app with react.

+It stores its data in the browsers local storage.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was inspired by Kevin Powell's [todo-list-collab](https://github.com/kevin-powell/todo-list-collab), but wanted to implement the js side with react.

 ## Available Scripts